lbbri/Watch-Next/README.md

 * User can create new Watch Next profile.
 * User can use camera to set profile picture.
 * User can log in/out of their Watch Next profile.
+* User can sign up/log in with Facebook via the Facebook SDK.
 * User can search for movie/TV show Title and get correct results.
 * User can mark a movie/TV show as watched.
 * User can mark a movie/TV show as watch next.